recursedev54/Mirror-Scope/Readme.md

                     - Goofy Tactics: Despite their menacing nature, Skinwalkers often employ humorous and quirky tactics, adding a unique blend of fear and amusement to encounters.
                     - Invasion Focus: They are primarily focused on infiltrating player bases, using their shape-shifting abilities to bypass defenses and create chaos within.
                     - Skinwalkers are not just random enemies but part of a larger faction, forming camps and led by the Skinwalker King.
 Players will need to develop strategies to identify and combat these shape-shifters, invade the enemy base and take it down.
+                       - The skinwalker king as a main antagonist creates a central conflict that players can choose to engage with or ignore.
+                       - The day night cycle will mirror your real life timezone, so you can potentially avoid skinwalkers completely if you don’t play at night.
+                       - Skinwalkers will employ goofy tactics like standing on each others shoulders to get into your base, but I’m also excited that they will be scary- if one finds you out in the wild it will stalk you and prey on you and will probably be pretty terrifying
+                    - SkinwalkerA
+                       - SkinwalkerA is a unique threat and somewhat of a super soldier among the skinwalker faction.
+SkinwalkerA was "born differant" and possess incredible speed strength agility edurance and toughness, regeneration, as well as being the only skinwalker able to weild magick
+                       - SkinwalkerA's actions, even when hostile, sometimes betray a hint of reluctance or inner conflict.
+                       - SkinwalkerA is the kings loyal knight.
+The king maintains power because he’s a good ruler and military leader and would squash anyone who rebels.
+When you kill skinwalkerA it’s revealed much later that he actually survived, and then there is the chance to have some sort of reconciliation and understanding.
+This would only be revealed after the skinwalker faction was taken down and the king killed by the player
+                       -  Late post game when the player is fighting against some high level threat post-alien invasion, SkinwalkerA will appear and save the player from demise
                 - #### Aliens
                     - The Aliens are a formidable late game threat in the Mirror (Prismals) world.
 These creatures see humans as a delicacy and are determined to invade and dominate the world of Mirror.
 Players will encounter different types of aliens, each with its own unique characteristics and roles within their society.
                     - Alien Types